parob/graphql-api/docs/quickstart.rst

 Quickstart Guide
 ================

-This quickstart guide is a brief overview of some of ObjectQL's features, just to get you started.
+This quickstart guide is a brief overview of some of GraphQL-API's features, just to get you started.

 For a full breakdown of each feature please refer to the **individual docs** (in the table of contents), or for specific implementation details check out the **API docs**.

-What is ObjectQL
+What is GraphQLAPI
 ----------------

-ObjectQL is a framework to help build a GraphQL server with Python.
+GraphQLAPI is a framework to help build a GraphQL server with Python.
 Before getting started it's recommended that you have a good understanding of `GraphQL <https://graphql.org/learn/>`_.

-ObjectQL can build a **GraphQL schema** directly from **Python classes**.
+GraphQLAPI can build a **GraphQL schema** directly from **Python classes**.

 .. figure:: images/python_to_graphql.png
     :align: center